 The Steve Soffa rolling showroom… it’s a beautiful thing.

-…and speaking of beautiful things, Maria bring that special “something” to the showroom with her insightful timepiece and jewelry knowledge.
+…and speaking of beautiful things, Maria brings that special “something” to the showroom with her insightful timepiece and jewelry knowledge.

 Steve with his award-winning “Ace of Pain” timepiece.